Go Ad-Free

 Not all companies have been as proactive as P&G in removing contaminated products.
 The FDA has been slow to detect benzene in consumer products and even slower to take action.
 That leaves a lot of people wondering which of their acne or aerosol personal care products are safe.

 Shouldn’t the Food and Drug Administration be more proactive?
-Most of the found benzene has not been discovered by FDA scientists.
+FDA scientists have not discovered most of the benzene that has been found.
 Why not?

 We will put in a shameless product promotion for our own deodorants.
 As soon as we learned that some antiperspirants and deodorants contained benzene, we shipped our MoM (Milk of Magnesia and now Magnesium Rich) aluminum-free roll-on deodorants off to Valisure for testing.